GOP blocks bipartisan probe of deadly Jan. 6 riot at Capitol - WTMJ

 Associated Press

-WASHINGTON (AP) — Senate Republicans on Friday blocked the creation of a bipartisan panel to study the Jan.
-6 attack on the Capitol, refusing to back down on their opposition to the independent investigation even amid emotional appeals from those who fought with and fled from the rioters that day.
+WASHINGTON (AP) — Senate Republicans on Friday blocked creation of a bipartisan panel to study the Jan.
+6 attack on the Capitol in a show of party loyalty to former President Donald Trump, aiming to shift the political focus away from the violent insurrection by his GOP supporters.

+Instead, it’s now likely that questions about who should bear responsibility for the attack will continue to be filtered through a partisan lens rather than addressed by an independent panel modeled after the commission that investigated the Sept.
+11, 2001, terror attacks.

+Speaking to his Republican colleagues, Senate Democratic leader Chuck Schumer said after the vote they were “trying to sweep the horrors of that day under the rug” out of loyalty to Trump.

+He left open the possibility of another vote in the future on establishing a bipartisan commission, declaring, “The events of Jan.
+6 will be investigated.”

-The vote is emblematic of the profound mistrust between the two parties since the siege, especially among Republicans, as some in the party have downplayed the violence and defended the rioters who supported Trump and his false insistence that the election was stolen from him.
+Friday’s vote was emblematic of the profound mistrust between the two parties since the siege, especially among Republicans, as some in the party have downplayed the violence and defended the rioters who supported Trump and his false insistence that the election was stolen from him.

+The attack was the worst on the Capitol in 200 years and interrupted the certification of Democrat Joe Biden’s win over Trump.
+The protesters constructed a mock gallows in front of the Capitol and called for the hanging of Vice President Mike Pence, who was overseeing the certification of the presidential vote.
+Lawmakers hid on the floor of the House as they tried to break in, and senators evacuated their chamber mere minutes before it was ransacked.

-Four people died in the riot, and a police officer collapsed and died afterward of what authorities said were natural causes.
-Two police officers took their own lives in the days after the riots.
+Four of the rioters died that day, and Capitol Police Officer Brian Sicknick collapsed and died afterward of what authorities said were natural causes.
+Dozens of police officers were wounded, some with permanent injuries, and two police officers took their own lives in the days after the riots.

-Though the Jan.
-6 commission bill passed the House earlier this month with the support of almost three dozen Republicans, GOP senators said they believe the commission would eventually be used against them politically.
-And Trump, who still has a firm hold on the party, has called it a “Democrat trap.”

-The expected vote is emblematic of the profound mistrust between the two parties since the siege, which has sowed deeper divisions on Capitol Hill even though lawmakers in the two parties fled together from the rioters that day.
-The events of Jan.
-6 have become an increasingly fraught topic among Republicans as some in the party have downplayed the violence and defended the rioters who supported Trump and his false insistence that the election was stolen from him.

-While initially saying he was open to the idea of the commission, which would be modeled after an investigation of the 9/11 terrorist attacks, Senate Republican leader Mitch McConnell turned firmly against it in recent days.
+While initially saying he was open to the idea of the commission, Senate Republican leader Mitch McConnell turned firmly against it in recent days.
 He has said he believes the panel’s investigation would be partisan despite the even split among party members.

 McConnell, who once said Trump was responsible for provoking the mob attack on the Capitol, said of Democrats, “They’d like to continue to litigate the former president, into the future.”

+Still, six in his caucus defied him, arguing that an independent look is needed.
+A seventh, Pat Toomey of Pennsylvania, said he missed the vote because of a family commitment but would have also voted to move forward with the legislation.

-Still, a handful of Republicans — if not enough to save it — were expected to vote to move forward with the bill.
-Alaska Sen. Lisa Murkowski has said she will support the legislation because she needs to know more about what happened that day and why.
+Alaska Sen. Lisa Murkowski said Thursday evening that she needs to know more about what happened that day and why.

-“Truth is hard stuff, but we’ve got a responsibility to it,” she told reporters Thursday evening.
+“Truth is hard stuff, but we’ve got a responsibility to it,” she told reporters.
 “We just can’t pretend that nothing bad happened, or that people just got too excitable.
 Something bad happened.
 And it’s important to lay that out.”

 Of her colleagues opposing the commission, Murkowski said some are concerned that “we don’t want to rock the boat.”

-GOP opposition to the bipartisan panel has revived Democratic pressure to do away with the filibuster, a time-honored Senate tradition that requires a vote by 60 of the 100 senators to cut off debate and advance a bill.
+GOP opposition to the bipartisan panel has revived Democratic pressure to do away with the filibuster.
 With the Senate evenly split 50-50, Democrats need support of 10 Republicans to move to the commission bill.

-The Republicans’ political arguments over the violent siege — which is still raw for many in the Capitol, almost five months later — have frustrated not only Democrats but also those who fought off the rioters.
+The Republicans’ political arguments over the violent siege — which is still raw for many in the Capitol, almost five months later — have frustrated not only Democrats and some of their Republican colleagues but also those who fought off the rioters.
+Sicknick’s mother, girlfriend and two police officers who battled the rioters alongside him went office to office and asked Republicans to support the commission.

-Michael Fanone, a Metropolitan Police Department officer who responded to the attack, said between meetings with Republican senators that a commission is “necessary for us to heal as a nation from the trauma that we all experienced that day.”
+Michael Fanone, a Metropolitan Police Department officer who responded to the attack, joined Sicknick’s family on Capitol Hill Thursday.
+In between meetings with Republican senators, he said a commission is “necessary for us to heal as a nation from the trauma that we all experienced that day.”
 Fanone has described being dragged down the Capitol steps by rioters who shocked him with a stun gun and beat him.

 Sandra Garza, the partner of Capitol Police Officer Brian Sicknick, who collapsed and died after battling the rioters, said of the Republican senators, “You know they are here today and with their families and comfortable because of the actions of law enforcement that day.”